Natural analgesic & antipyretic

 Headache, muscle pain, joint pain, arthritis, common cold and fever

 12 years and above – one tablet two times daily after meal

-Pregnancy, lactating mother, under 12 years old, aspirin sensitive patients, children with dengue fever and asthmatic patients
+Pregnancy, lactation, under 12 years old, aspirin sensitive patients, children with dengue fever, G6PD deficiency and asthmatic patients.

 10 tablets in one blister.
 Three blisters per box